padmacho/git-tutorial/WorkingLocallyWithGit.md

 # History and diff
 ## History
-Commit history of the file can be found using git log.
+Commit history of the file or repository can be found using git log.
 It provides history in reversed chronological order
 ```bash
 :~/my-local-repo$ git log
 commit 47c0a841509a930258475c5358846fd2afd9c55e